Eight AI model families. Wildly different strengths. The wrong pick costs you time, money, or both.

 Best for: Teams already deep in the Microsoft ecosystem.
 The value is workflow integration, not raw model power.
 Draft emails in Outlook.
 Generate presentations from Word docs.
 Analyze spreadsheets with natural language queries.
 Summarize Teams meetings automatically.

 Limitation: Less flexible than direct API access.
-You cannot choose models or adjust temperature.
+You cannot freely choose models or adjust temperature.
 Prompts are constrained by each app's interface.
 Advanced prompt engineering techniques do not apply here.

 Tip